Please don't send sick children to school - they only spread their illness and risk their own recovery.

 Please ensure your contact details with the school are up to date.

 Administration of Prescribed Medicines at School

 Parents or carers of students requiring the administration of prescribed medicines at school must first provide written documentation from their doctor.
 The medication should be supplied in person by the parent or carer and given to the School Office.
 A daily dispenser may also be needed.
 All medication must be stored at the Office.
-Students are not permitted to carry medication at school, with the exception of asthma puffers.
+Students are not permitted to carry medication at school, with the exception of asthma puffers and epi pens.
 The safest and most preferred option is for medications to be administered at home.